-Paralegal Studies Department
+Paralegal and Legal Studies

 Welcome!
 We are delighted that you are thinking about becoming a paralegal and are considering MCC to help you reach your goal.
 Our Advising Guide has details about all three of our program options, and about the profession in general.